 Orlando Bloom is another celebrity allergy sufferer.
 The Pirates of The Caribbean star is allergic to canines, but that didn’t stop him from rescuing a dog.
 He came across his pooch, Sidi, while filming Kingdom of Heaven in Morocco.

-A great vacuum cleaner will go a long way – the stray hair, dead skin and other particles floating around your home can make you feel like a prisoner to the outside world.
-Invest in a great vacuum or self vacuum system to make your life a little less snuffly.
+A great vacuum cleaner for pet hair will go a long way.
+The stray hair, dead skin and other particles floating around your home can make you feel like a prisoner to the outside world.
+Invest in a good quality vacuum or self vacuum system to make your life a little less snuffly.

 Installing an air purifier in your home is another great home remedy to help with pet allergies.
 One of the newest products on the market, doggy vacuums with pet safe brush attachments, are also extremely helpful for allergy sufferers.